Educational Studies Dual Major

 Educators as Community-Engaged Researchers

-or Semester in the City if completed during senior year
+Semester in the City (if completed during senior year)

-or A capstone in their first major-if it's related to an Educational Studies project and approved by both advisors and the director of Undergraduate Studies.
+A capstone in the first major, if related to an Educational Studies project and approved by both advisors and the director of Undergraduate Studies.

 Total Credits32